Ukraine Drone Project

 Since 2017, Scientific Aviation has contracted with the California Air Resources Board to conduct methane flux measurements from oil and gas facilities, dairies, ranches, landfills, wastewater treament plants, and other known methane sources across the state.
 This work is part of a greenhouse gas monitoring and measurement program mandated by California State Assembly Bill No. 1496.Visit the California ARB site to learn more

 Scientific Aviation NASA Ames Atmospheric Experiment

-Scientific Aviation has contracted with NASA Ames to conduct regular vertical profile measurements of methane, CO2, NO2, and ozone through the tropospheric column for satellite validation during overpasses of the OCO-2 and TROPOMI satellites
+Scientific Aviation is conducting regular vertical profile measurements of methane, CO2, NO2, and ozone through the tropospheric column for satellite validation during overpasses of the OCO-2 and TROPOMI satellites

 Gulf of Mexico

 In January of 2018, Sci Av worked with colleagues at the University of Michigan on a UN project aimed at quantifying methane emissions from offshore drilling rigs.
 Sci Av conducted both individual source flux measurements and area-wide mass balance measurements of these production facilities.
 This project is part of on-going activities by UN Environment’s Climate & Clean Air Coalition that Scientific Aviation is participating in, which are dedicated to better understanding global methane emissions from the energy sector.

 ABoVE is a 10 year, NASA sponsored research project focused on observing the changes that are happening in the northern latitudes of Earth.
 Scientific Aviation is contracted through the University of Colorado – Boulder and NOAA to conduct in situ air sampling across the state of Alaska and western Canada.
 Scientific Aviation teams fly over 4,000 nm across the entire Arctic region collecting samples of methane and carbon dioxide emissions from melting permafrost and boreal forests.Visit NASA ABoVE site